 - 2002 to 2013: Rabbi Barry Block was known for his interfaith advocacy and promotion of immigration and LGBT+ rights.

 Since 2014, Rabbi Mara Nathan has continued to maintain Temple Beth-El as a contemporary and welcoming place of worship.
 Together with Rabbi Marina Yergin and Cantor Julie Berlin, Temple Beth-El remains one of the very few Reform temples with all female clergy.

 In 2018, Temple Beth-El created a new staff position, a Social Justice Fellow, who’s goal is to further develop unique direct service activities, ongoing volunteer opportunities, and advocacy efforts.

 Have some time?
 Want to make a difference while being “hands on”?
 Temple Beth-El offers a wide selection of volunteer opportunities throughout the city.

 Click here for a list of what service projects you can become involved in.

 Temple Beth-El also hosts donation drives throughout the year.
 Be on the lookout in the Temple Bulletin for what we are collecting.

-Click here if you're looking for more informaton on Mitzvah Month this December.
+Click here if you're looking for more informaton on International Good Deeds Day this April.